CICE-Consortium/CICE/doc/source/science_guide/sg_modelcomps.rst

 Otherwise the gradient need not be limited.

-Earlier versions of CICE (through 3.14) computed gradients in physical space.
-Starting in version 4.0, gradients are computed in a scaled space in which each grid cell has sides of unit length.
+Earlier versions of CICE (through v3.14) computed gradients in physical space.
+Starting in v4.0, gradients are computed in a scaled space in which each grid cell has sides of unit length.
 The origin is at the cell center, and the four vertices are located at (0.5, 0.5), (-0.5,0.5),(-0.5, -0.5) and (0.5, -0.5).
 In this coordinate system,